oracle-livelabs/developer/java-management/setup-a-fleet/setup-a-fleet.md

     ```

     ![image of policy details page](images/policy-details-page.png)

 ## Task 3: Understanding the Oracle Cloud Infrastructure Services which Java Management Service leverages on

-JMS taps into the following OCI services to generate logs, object storage information and metrics of the fleet for the users to view.
-These are the details of these services:
+JMS uses the following OCI services to generate logs, object storage information and fleet metrics for users to view:

 1. Logging Service

     - These logs are event logs contributed by Java Management Service and by the service plugins deployed on the management agent of the host machine.

-    - All the different log objects will belong to the fleet log group.
+    - All log objects belong to the fleet log group.

-    - Each log object will contain its own category of logs e.g. Inventory log will contain logs of the scanning of Java installations in the Managed Instance.
+    - Each log object has its own category of logs, for example, Inventory log contains the logs of Java installation scanning in the Managed Instance.

-    - Note that the Inventory log is crucial as a fleet cannot be successfully created without it.
+    - Note that the inventory logs are essential for fleet creation.

-    To access the fleet logs, you may click on the respective log object displayed on the fleet main page.
+    To access the fleet logs, click the respective log object displayed on the fleet main page.

     ![image of log configuration in fleet overview page](images/fleet-log-configuration.png)

-    As we proceed with the subsequent labs, you will be able to see logs here.
+    You can view the logs as we proceed with subsequent labs.

     To view the logs in detail, click on the drop-down arrow.